Convert a NumPy array to LaTeX

 $$

-If you are working within a Jupyter notebook you can render a latex string with the aid of the Math function included in the IPython library, which can be imported with:
+If you are working in a Jupyter notebook, you can render a LaTeX string using the Math function from the IPython library, which can be imported as follows:

 Code